CaioCeretta/Rocketseat/c#/formacao/initial-projects/theory/chapter-2-theory.md

 The language already has some pre formats, such as "d", "D", ...
 But we also can create our own

 e.g. "d MMMM yyyy" which  will reproduce "15 December 2025"  or "dd/MMMM/yyyy which returns 15/december/2025

+### DateTime

+Similar to DateOnly, but with time included

+To get the current day, we use DateTime.Now;

+To get only the current day, DateTime.Today

+And more.